SJY-IT/attack-flow/README.md

 - **Review the language specification, use the builder to create some flows, and tell us what you think.** We welcome your review and feedback on the data model and our methodology.
-- **Help us prioritize additional example flows to create.** Let us know what examples you would like to turned into an Attack Flow.
+- **Help us prioritize additional example flows to create.** Let us know what examples you would like to turn into an Attack Flow.
 Your input will help us prioritize how we expand our corpus.
 - **Share your use cases.** We are interested in developing additional tools and resources to help the community understand and make threat-informed decisions in their risk management programs.
 If you have ideas or suggestions, we consider them as we explore additional research projects.